 - Look up any vocabulary words you don’t know by using an electronic device and note your vocabulary word information as an entry on your close reading annotation page (example below).

 - Look up any other words or phrases you don’t understand, following the same process as above by recording your information on your close reading annotation page.

 - Re-read the paragraph with your acquired knowledge to be sure that you understand it now.

 - Continue this process with each paragraph you don’t understand through the end of your assigned reading.

 - When you are finished with the assigned reading, review your close reading annotation page, highlighting any areas you will need to study more in-depth for a test.

 - Study your close reading annotation pages regularly before a test on the chapter, section, or book.

 Note: This process may be time-consuming at first, but as you build your close reading and annotation skills you will become more efficient and increasingly well-educated over time!

 As a parent, you are well aware of the critical importance of a quality English Language Arts education for your child.
 98thPercentile is here to help your child succeed!
-We deliver quality instruction for all six facets of English Language Arts education, including close reading skills, through our accelerated learning content-mastery program.
-If you are interested in partnering with us for your child’s English Language Arts educational needs, Try us for one week for FREE with no strings attached.
+We deliver quality instruction for all six facets of English Language Arts education, including close reading skills, through our accelerated learning content-mastery program if you are interested in partnering with us for your child’s English Language Arts educational needs.